chan-brennan/Project-Lexer/README.md

 ## 📘 Overview

-This repository contains three sequential projects completed for CSE 340.
+This repository contains three sequential projects completed for CSE 340, The Principles of Programming Languages.

 Together, they form a simplified compiler pipeline for a basic programming language, progressing through lexical analysis, grammar analysis, and intermediate code generation with interpretation.

 ---